onecx/onecx-tenant-svc/README.md

 # OneCX-tenant-svc

-In the OneCX Portal we need to support Multi-Tenancy.
+In the OneCX Portal we want to support Multi-Tenancy.
 In order to do so this application was created:
 TenantResolver Microservice To resolve Tenant - by user ID & Org-Party Id.

 ## Running the application in dev mode